Rishi-Mishra0704/react-capstone/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank everyone contributed the completion of this project
+I would like to thank Nelson Sakwa for their amazing design which was inspiration of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>